A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Simulations and MCMC strategy

-{\bfv In the BGM scheme, the stars are generated from a mass reservoir from which their mass is withdrawn.
-The quantity of mass in the mass reservoir is computed according to the stellar density of the sub-component (the 7 age bins of the thin disc and 2 age bins for the thick disc) in the volume element considered (defined by $R$ and $z$ and the geometry of the cone for the direction of observation).
+In the BGM scheme, the stars are generated from a mass reservoir from which their mass is withdrawn.
+The quantity of mass in the mass reservoir is computed according to the stellar density of the subcomponent (the seven age bins of the thin disc and two age bins for the thick disc) in the volume element considered (defined by $R$ and $z$ and the geometry of the cone for the direction of observation).

-The mass of each star is drawn following a 3 slope IMF, and its age is drawn in the age range considered for the sub-component considered.
-The metallicity is also drawn according to the assumed age-metallicity relation.
-Then the star is followed on the corresponding evolutionary track interpolated in mass, age and metallicity in the grid and, if the age is not greater than the theoretical stellar lifetime, the astrophysical quantities of the star (temperature, luminosity, gravity, radius) are obtained from corresponding interpolated tracks.
+The mass of each star is drawn following a three-slope IMF, and its age is drawn in the age range considered for the subcomponent considered.
+The metallicity is also drawn according to the assumed age--metallicity relation.
+Then the star is followed on the corresponding evolutionary track interpolated in mass, age, and metallicity in the grid and, if the age is not greater than the theoretical stellar lifetime, the astrophysical quantities of the star (temperature, luminosity, gravity, radius) are obtained from the corresponding interpolated tracks.

+In previous model versions (from \cite{Czekaj2014}), the mass in remnants was estimated from the SFH and was subtracted before the start of the star-generation process.
+In the present version, for the sake of consistency, the stars that are found to be at the end of their life are treated specifically: we compute both the mass of gas released into the ISM and the mass subsisting in the remnant using the initial-to-final-mass ratio from \cite{2009MNRAS.395.1857K}.
+The mass regained by the ISM is added to the mass reservoir of the same age subcomponent, assuming instantaneous recycling.
+In this version of the model, we do not follow the stars over theoretical white dwarf (WD) tracks; they are instead generated as in previous BGM versions using pre-computed Hess diagrams but with updated WD luminosity functions \citep{2005ApJS..156...47L}.